 *Pershing LLC and its global affiliates

+Pershing’s core financial strength provides the first measure of protection for our global client assets.
+Our parent company, BNY Mellon is the world’s largest global custodian.1 While financial strength does not protect against loss due to market fluctuation, our internal controls and regulatory oversight help maintain our stability and focus.
 Pershing protects client assets through rigorous internal control measures.
-An annual audit by a major independent auditing firm and the audit team at our parent company, BNY Mellon, helps to monitor controls that are in place.
-In addition, an Annual Service Organizations report (as required) by a major independent auditing firm provides additional evaluation of the design and operating effectiveness of Pershing's internal controls related to account transfers, billing, clearance and settlement, confirmations and cash management functions, corporate actions, foreign exchange and prime brokerage controls, interest, margin monitoring, order and trade processing, physical custody, pricing and statements.
+An annual audit by a major independent audit firm and the audit team at our parent company, BNY Mellon, helps to monitor controls that are in place.
+In addition, a Service Organizations Control report conducted by an independent audit firm provides additional evaluation of the design and operating effectiveness of Pershing’s internal controls.

-Clients' fully paid-for assets are segregated from our own, with quarterly vault inspections conducted.
-We maintain enough liquid assets, net of any liabilities, to protect clients' fully paid-for assets in the unlikely event of Pershing's failure and liquidation.
+Clients’ fully paid-for assets are segregated from our own, with quarterly vault inspections conducted.
+In addition, we segregate cash and/or qualifying securities in special reserve bank accounts for the exclusive benefit of clients, to protect clients’ funds in the unlikely event of Pershing’s failure and liquidation.

-Pershing is a broker-dealer registered with the U.S. Securities and Exchange Commission, all 50 states as well as the District of Columbia and Commonwealth of Puerto Rico, and certain foreign jurisdictions.
+Pershing is a FINRA member broker-dealer registered with the U.S. Securities and Exchange Commission, in all 50 states as well as the District of Columbia and Commonwealth of Puerto Rico, and certain foreign jurisdictions.